graphia-app/graphia-app.github.io/guide/section3/5_attributes.md

 ## Editing Attributes

 Some attributes can be edited.
 Generally speaking these are the user defined attributes that are loaded with the graph, but also includes those that are imported later.
-This option is available via *Tools → Edit Attribute…*
+The description attached to the attribute can be modified, as can the type of the attribute, in the case where it can be interpreted multiple ways.
+These options are available via *Tools → Edit Attribute…*

 ![]({{ site.url }}/guide/assets/edit-attribute.png)
 <div class="caption">Edit Attribute dialog.</div>